eadf/esp8266_bitseq/README.md

 esp8266_sensors
 ===========

-Connect your ESP8266 with a cheap caliper, a digital dial indicator or a MAX6675 Thermocouple-to-Digital Converter.
+Connect your ESP8266 with a cheap caliper or a digital dial indicator.

 ![Dial](/doc/dial.jpg)